Updated: Feb 10

 Anatomy and physiology flashcards can help students understand human anatomy.
 As a medical student, it is hard to memorize all of the information in a short amount of time.
 Some schools have created Human Anatomy and Physiology flashcards so that students can learn about the body's anatomy and functions.

 These cards are a great way to study for exams, quiz yourself on material from lectures, or just have easy-to-carry reference cards when out in the world or to review on the go.
 You can also easily create your own flashcards.
 There are advantages to creating your own - it is part of the active learning study process to help you learn and remember the information, so a mix of pre-made and self-made can be a good learning strategy.
+Viewing anatomy flashcards, reading books and watching learning videos all help as multiple learning channels and help to improve retention.

 How to Make Handmade Anatomy Flashcards?